fredzzhang/pvic/README.md

 }

 @inproceedings{zhang2022upt,
-  author    = {Frederic Z. Zhang and Dylan Campbell and Stephen Gould}, title     = {Efficient Two-Stage Detection of Human-Object Interactions with a Novel Unary-Pairwise Transformer}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month     = {June},
+  author    = {Zhang, Frederic Z. and Campbell, Dylan and Gould, Stephen}, title     = {Efficient Two-Stage Detection of Human-Object Interactions with a Novel Unary-Pairwise Transformer}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month     = {June},